revsys/django-test-plus/README.rst

-All test\_plus TestCase side-effects are honored and all test\_plus TestCase assertion methods work with ``CBVTestCase.post()``. create *your own* sub-class on a per project basis.
-For more details, see the Usage section of the docs.
+All test\_plus TestCase side-effects are honored and all test\_plus TestCase assertion methods work with ``CBVTestCase.post()``.

 .. |travis ci status image| image:: https://secure.travis-ci.org/revsys/django-test-plus.png